z6shang/OSSE/README.md

 # An Implementation of DPSSE

-This is an implementation of the differential private SSE described here: (link to be posted)
+This is repository contains the prototype implementation of OSSE.
+The files in this repository refer to the scheme as DP-SSE (Differentially Private SSE) since this was its original name.

 This implementation is a research poc built for micro benchmarking purpose, and is not intended to be used in production-level code as it has not been carefully verified for potential performance issues or security flaws.

-Authors(To be posted)
+Authors: Zhiwei Shang, Simon Oya, Andreas Peter, Florian Kerschbaum.

-Contact xxx for questions about the code: xxx@xxx.xx
+Contact Zhiwei for questions about the code: z6shang@uwaterloo.ca.

 ## Prerequisites